sofiantoulou/gr/chapters/pi-ch02.md

 Norman, D. A. (2002).
 The design of everyday things.
 Basic books.

 Pruitt, J., & Grudin, J. (2003, June).
 Personas: practice and theory.
 In Proceedings of the 2003 conference on Designing for user experiences (pp. 1-15).
 ACM.

+Thackara, J. (2006).
+In the bubble: designing in a complex world.
+MIT press.

 Winograd, T. (1996).
 Bringing Design to Software.
 ACM, New York, NY, USA.